Less LLM, More Documents: Searching for Improved RAG: Methodology

 To quantify \emph{corpus-as-compensation}, we define

 the smallest corpus scale where a smaller generator $M_{x_{small}}$ matches the 1-shard baseline ($n=1$) of a larger generator $M_{x_{large}}$.
-We report $n^{\star}$ and efficiency curves across $(n,x)$, jointly characterizing corpus–generator trade-offs without relying on model-specific tricks.
+We report $n^{\star}$ and efficiency curves across $(n,x)$ to characterize corpus--generator trade-offs.
 Section~\ref{sec:experiment} details datasets, metrics, and constants.